GSA/fpki-guides/_announcements/02_google_ct.md

 {% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for intranet TLS/SSL certificates do not support Certificate Transparency logging requirements." %}

 Upcoming changes to Chrome could impact your agency.
 Chrome will enforce Certificate Transparency for all TLS/SSL certificates starting on April 30, 2018.
-This means that all TLS/SSL certificates that are issued after April 30, 2018, and which validate to a publicly trusted Root Certificate Authority (CA) certificate must appear in a CT log.
+This means that all TLS/SSL certificates that are issued after April 30, 2018, and which validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log.
 In addition, website operators must serve proof of the CT log inclusion (i.e., a signed certificate timestamp).

 - [How Does This Work?](#how-does-this-work)
 - [What Will Be Impacted?](#what-will-be-impacted)